sandialabs/canary/docs/source/user/howto.rerun.rst

 Filter tests based on previous status
 -------------------------------------

-In rerun mode, the previous test status is included implicitly as a test keyword which allows :ref:`filtering <howto-filter>` based on previous statuses.
+In rerun mode, the previous test status is included implicitly as a test keyword which allows :ref:`filtering <basics-filter>` based on previous statuses.

 Batch considerations
 --------------------